S2-group/afas-sci-case-study-2025/README.md

-# Empirical Assessment of Carbon Reduction Strategies in Enterprise Software Systems
+# Empirical Assessment of Carbon Reduction Strategies in Enterprise Software Applications

-This repository contains the implementation and data analysis for the thesis "Empirical Assessment of Carbon Reduction Strategies in Enterprise Software Systems".
+This repository contains the implementation and data analysis for the thesis "Empirical Assessment of Carbon Reduction Strategies in Enterprise Software Applications".

 ## Research Overview